Boat Names That Will Blow You Out of the Water

 This could be something not only that sounds fast but puts fear into your opponents mind.
 If you have a boat, let's say, for example, called "Sunshine seeker" and you wanted to race against a boat with the name "Greased Lightning", where would you put your money if betting on a winner?

 It is all about appearances and the ability to maneuver a boat at speed but the name seems to help as well.
 Below are some examples of names suitable for this type of boat.

 - Flying lady (notably from a Rolls Royce)

 - Blew By Ya

 All of these would be staring in the face of your adversary as you went racing past and into the lead.

-If you think of sailing there are two types, racing and cruising.
-For racers you may want to see the names for speed boats above.
-For pleasure sailing below are some names.
+If you think of sailing there are two types, racing, and cruising.
+For racers, you may want to see the names for speed boats above.
+For pleasure sailing, below are some suitable names.
 The word wind, not surprisingly, features heavily in these names.
-Even names of clouds can be used.
+Even names of clouds can be used to great effect.